nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.8.
 Unmark a task : `unmark`

-Unmarks the task identified by the index number used in the marked task listing.<br>
+Unmarks the task identified by the index number used in the marked task or list all listing.<br>
 Format: `unmark INDEX [MORE_INDICES]...`

 > Unmarks a previously marked task and restores it back into its original location and view.